Bakr-Al-Tamimi/Global-Anti-Hate-Speech-Platform/README.md

 ## Contributing

-The GAHSP is assembling a dedicated, pro-bono coalition of the world's leading professionals.
+The Anti-Hate Platform is assembling a dedicated, pro-bono coalition of the world's leading professionals.
 We are actively seeking expert contributions from:

 *   **Software Architects & Lead Developers**
 *   **UI/UX Designers**